roman-milk/roman-milk.github.io/a-blackmail-tale.md

  She enjoyed tooling around the open field beside the parking lot, getting a feel for the throttle and braking.
 She was a bit exposed, wearing a skirt as she was.
 At first she was constantly grabbing at it, trying to hold it down, sitting on it, trying to keep it from flapping in the wind.
 It was a hopeless case, and she eventually gave up.
 After that it was almost constantly up around her waist, leaving her completely exposed.

  When I felt she had a feel for the ride, I indicated a main trail to head down.
 Obviously not very used, it wasn't in horrible shape, and taking it slow it was a pretty easy ride.
 While we rolled slowly along, I let my hands wander up under her shirt, and eventually pulled it up over her breasts, leaving her exposed both top and bottom.
 She gave no resistance.
 Far from it, she leaned into my hands while I toyed with her breasts.
 About a mile up the trail it opened into another clearing and I had her stop.
-Report_Story #2